iseaman89/HannasHabits/README.md

 # Hanna's Habits 🧘‍♀️📓

-A fullstack habit tracker and journaling app designed to help users develop daily routines, stay consistent, and reflect on their mental well-being.
+A fullstack habit tracker and journaling app, originally developed for my wife to help her build daily routines, stay consistent, and reflect on her thoughts — while also serving as a personal project to improve my skills in fullstack development.

-> 🛠️ Built as a showcase project during my training as a Software Developer (Fachinformatiker für Anwendungsentwicklung).
+🛠️ Built during my training as a Software Developer (Fachinformatiker für Anwendungsentwicklung) to deepen my understanding of real-world web application architecture.

 ---